connect2brain/mtms/eeg/datasets/README.md

 ## Dataset download

 A script called `dataset_download.sh` is provided.
-It pertially relies on tools called `openneuro-cli`,  `datalad` and `git-annex` to download datasets.
+It partially relies on tools called `openneuro-cli`,  `datalad` and `git-annex` to download datasets.

+Note that if setting up openneuro-cli, using the instructions below, is not complete, the script crashes when attempting to use openneuro-cli for downloading.

 ### Install openneuro-cli